mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 ## Prerequisites

 To run a GoToSocial instance it is necessary to prepare a database.
-You can use a [SQLite](https://www.sqlite.org/) or [Postgres](https://www.postgresql.org/).
+You can use a [Postgres](https://www.postgresql.org/) database server or [SQLite](https://www.sqlite.org/).
 By default it is configured to use SQLite.

 If you are looking for an Ansible role for Postgres, you can check out [this role (ansible-role-postgres)](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.